-- ► Take precautions to prevent danger to persons and damage if the rupture disk is actuated. - ▶ Observe information on the rupture disk sticker. - ► Make sure that the function and operation of the rupture disk is not impeded through the installation of the device. - ▶ Do not remove or damage the rupture disk, drain connection and warning signs.
+- Take precautions to prevent danger to persons and damage if the rupture disk is actuated. - Observe information on the rupture disk sticker. - Make sure that the function and operation of the rupture disk is not impeded through the installation of the device. - Do not use a heating jacket. - ▶ Do not remove or damage the rupture disk.